VNG-Realisatie/nlx/docs/docs/try-nlx/management/provide-an-api.md

 In the following example we will use [Swagger Petstore](https://petstore.swagger.io) as an example API.

 To provide our API in the NLX network we have to create a service in the Management UI.
-You can do that by going to the services page where you click on the "Add service" button.
+You can do that by going to the services page where you click on the 'Add service' button.

-Note that for demo purposes you can omit most fields only fill in the "Servicename" and "API Endpoint URL" field.
+Note that for demo purposes you can omit most fields only fill in the 'Servicename' and 'API Endpoint URL' field.
-For the "ServiceName" use `SwaggerPetStore` and for the "API Endpoint URL" use `https://petstore.swagger.io/v2`
+For the 'ServiceName' use `SwaggerPetStore` and for the 'API Endpoint URL' use `https://petstore.swagger.io/v2`

 Next to that you also have to select the inway `Demo Inway` to be used by this service.

 ![Add service screen](/img/nlx-management-add-service-screen.png "Add service screen")

-Whenever you're ready click on "Add service" to save the details and register the service in the demo directory.
+Whenever you're ready, click 'Add service' to save the details and register the service in the demo directory.

-> If you're specifying you own API, please note that `localhost` won't work.
+> If you're specifying you own API, please note that `localhost` will not work.
 If your API is running on the same machine as your inway, the endpoint URL should be your network IP and not `localhost`.

-After adding the service you should see the service in the services page and in the directory.
+After adding the service, you should see the service in the services page and in the directory.

 > The directory will remove stale services automatically.
 A service will be marked stale when it is not announced for more than 24 hours.